Dante winners that went on to Derby success

-The Group Two race is the leading trial for the Epsom Derby, it is run over a distance of 1 mile 2 furlongs and there is £165,000 up for grabs in total prize money.
-This year’s Dante Stakes takes place on Thursday 18th May at 3:30pm.
+The Group 2 contest is considered a leading trial for the Epsom Derby in June.
+Run over a distance of 1 mile 2 furlongs, there is a healthy £160,000 up for grabs in prize money.
+This year’s renewal takes place on Thursday 16th May at 3:00pm.

 Golden Horn – 2015

 Golden Horn was highly impressive in the Dante stakes in 2015, travelling smoothly through the first mile and in the crunch moment produced a decisive turn of speed to pass stable mate Jack Hobbs in the final furlong.

 This set him up perfectly for the Derby and the bookmakers were right in placing Golden Horn as the 13/8 favourite ahead of the race.

 The race seemed to be up for grabs with a handful of horses in contention in the final stages of the race.
 However, it was deja vu as Golden Horn passed Jack Hobbs, his momentum was unstoppable and Dettori had a big enough lead to punch the air in celebration.

 Authorized – 2007